This topic assumes that you are familiar with Intent Manager.

 Test your policy.

-Alternatively, to test, you can deploy the bot and connect it to a campaign that’s linked to your production/staging channel of your choice.
-For this setup, see here.
+Alternatively, to test, you can deploy the bot and connect it to a campaign that’s linked to the production/staging channel of your choice.

 Follow these steps once you have configured your testing setup:

 The message routing flow is identical for both approaches (Dialog Starter and Enabling Intent Routing) because we have used the same intent and the same policy in our demonstration.